cwalsh27/Coder-File-Combining/README.md

 # FaceTalk_Combining
 Place the two coder .csv files in the INPUT folder\
-Run run.bat and check the OUTPUT folder
+Mac: Type bash run.sh in the console under the folder's directory\
+Windows: Run run.sh

-If you want to make an edit to the output and then recombine, use rerun.bat\
+If you want to make an edit to the output and then recombine:
+Mac: Type bash rerun.sh in the console under the folder's directory\
+Windows: Run rerun.sh\
-Using run.bat will undo your edits
+Performing the previous step will undo your edits

 pandas, xlrd, and openpyxl are required